low-earth-orbit/notes/couch-potato-chinese-investors.md

 ## Available Asset Classes

-The meaningful and accessible asset classes for investors in mainland China, available as mutual funds or ETFs[^7], are as follows:
+The meaningful and accessible asset classes for investors in mainland China, available as mutual funds (公募基金) or ETFs[^7], are as follows:

 - Domestic Bonds
   - Various segments available, including government, investment grade, high-yield and convertible.